LiuGangKingston/Multi-line-equation-by-beamer/README.md

       ...
       \end{frame}

 Although some error messages would be reported during compiling the LaTeX file, the slides can be generated properly.
-As an example, in the slides of the last frame, all equal signs are aligned and equation numbers are generated for each line without any further manual interference.
+As in the last frame of the example, the lines of the equatioin is increasingly shown with the slide runs, and all equal signs are aligned and equation numbers are generated for each line automatically.